sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 # Introduction

-A large reliable quantum computer (often termed a Cryptographically Relevant Quantum Computer or CRQC) would be able to break protocols which rely on the traditional RSA, DH, or ECDH methods of securely exchanging keys.
-Even though we do not believe, at the time of this writing, there exists a CRQC, there still remains the possibility that an adversary may record the protocol exchange, and then later (when they have access to a CRQC) go ahead and read the traffic.
+A Cryptographically Relevent Quantum Computer (CRQC) is a large and reliable Quantum Computer that can break protocols which rely on the traditional RSA, DH, or ECDH methods of securely exchanging keys.
+Even though it is not believed that, at the time of this writing, there exists a CRQC, there still remains the possibility that an adversary may record the protocol exchange, and then later (when they have access to a CRQC) go ahead and read the traffic.

-Because of this potential threat, NIST has standardized ML-KEM (Module-Lattice-Based Key-Encapsulation Mechanism), which is standardized in FIPS 203 {{FIPS203}}.
+Because of this threat, NIST has published FIPS 203 {{FIPS203}}, which standardizes a method for allowing two systems to securely exchange keying material and which is not vulnerable to a CRQC.
-NIST intends to standardize similar KEMs (specifically, code-based ones) in the future.
+This method is based on module lattices, and is called ML-KEM.

 ML-KEM is a Key Encapsulation Mechanism (KEM), which can be used to generate a shared secret key between two parties.
 A KEM is a public key mechanism where one side (Alice) can generate a public/private key pair, and send the public key to the other side (Bob).